A Brief History of Maintenance Management Systems

 - Increased Output and Profits

-The primary reason for such huge success is achieved by providing tools and systems that help people do their job more efficiently vs. creating a burden on them.
+A key reason for these successes is access to tools and systems that help people do their job more efficiently vs. creating a burden on them.

 Traditional CMMS software is more like a "black hole", as often the preventative, predictive, and reactive data entered by the technicians is all entered after events have actually occurred.
 This dilutes accuracy.